Why Abrasion Resistance is Essential for Compressors & Manufacturing

 But at the same time, the concrete is experiencing abrasion as well due to wear and tear from thousands of cars pressing on it at high speeds, as well as from weather extremes and possible anti-ice treatments.

-Abrasion resistance can help both objects maintain their structural integrity: The rubber of the tire may be constructed from a wear-resistant compound and sealed with a coating which protects it.
+Abrasion resistance can help both objects maintain their structural integrity.
+For example, the rubber of the tire is constructed from a wear-resistant compound and sealed with a protective coating.

-At the same time, the road may be made of a type of concrete which withstands temperature changes well and can endure a great deal of weight and friction.
+The road may also be concrete that resists temperature changes and can endure weight and friction.

 It’s easy to see how this principle can be applied to abrasion resistance in compressors and manufacturing.